Skip to content

 Privilege ScopeWildcards and broad grants identified and prioritized

-Credential SecurityMFA posture and key hygiene reviewed
+Credential SecurityMFA posture and access key hygiene reviewed

 Trust PoliciesCross-account and federated trust paths validated